belluga/belluga_now_docker/foundation_documentation/modules/agenda_and_action_planner_module.md

 ## 1. Overview

-The Agenda & Action Planner module (MOD-303) tracks every upcoming experience, booking, and social action for Guar[APP]ari users.
+The Agenda & Action Planner module (MOD-303) tracks every upcoming experience, booking, and social action for tenant app users.
 It consolidates offers claimed from Map, invites accepted from the social loop, and booking/payment lifecycle events into a chronological stream delivered by `/v1/app/agenda`.
 Dedicated follow-up tasks and reminder payloads are authored by the Task & Reminder module and surface here only as read-only references when they represent a dated commitment.

 ---